Further Education During Unemployment: Introduction

 \section{Introduction}

-The U.S. labor market has become increasingly polarized in recent decades, as high- and low-skilled jobs grow at the expense of middle-skilled jobs that traditionally employ workers with moderate levels of education (\citealp{AutorEtAl2006,Autoretal2008}).
-These trends continued through the Great Recession, resulting in disproportionately high unemployment among workers without a college degree (\citealp{Katz2010}; \citealp{Hoynesetal2012}).
+The U.S. labor market has become increasingly polarized in recent decades, as high- and low-skilled jobs grow at the expense of middle-skilled jobs that traditionally employ workers with moderate levels of education (\citealp{AutorEtAl2006,Autoretal2008}; \citealp{AutorDorn2013}; \citealp{Autor2015}).
+These patterns were exacerbated during economic downturns, leading to disproportionately high unemployment among workers without a college degree (\citealp{Katz2010}; \citealp{Hoynesetal2012}; \citealp{JaimovichSiu2020}).
 A long line of research shows that job displacement, especially during economic downturns, is associated with large and persistent earnings losses, adverse health outcomes, and negative impacts on the children of the unemployed (\citealp{JacobsonEtAl1993}; \citealp{CouchPlaczek2010}; \citealp{Krolikowski2018}; \citealp{SullivanandVonWachter2009}; \citealp{DavisvonWachter2011}; \citealp{Oreopoulosetal2008}; \citealp{StevensandSchaller2011}).
-To mitigate these social and economic costs, economists and policymakers across the political spectrum have advocated for new skill acquisition through further education.
+To mitigate these social and economic costs, economists and policymakers across the political spectrum have advocated for new skill acquisition through further education (\citealp{Holzer2015}).
 At the peak of the Great Recession, for example, the U.S. Departments of Labor and Education created the website opportunity.gov and encouraged state governments to contact unemployment insurance (UI) claimants and inform them of resources (e.g., federal financial aid) and institutions (e.g., community colleges) for reskilling.